 So, now that you have a solid idea as to what's really important when declaring taxes on CFDs in the UK, let's go over the most important things again before wrapping this post up.

-- CFD is the acronym for “Contract for Difference” and consists of buying or selling a contract where the profit or loss is given by the difference between the entry price and the closing price of position.
+- CFD is the acronym for “Contract for Difference” and consists of buying or selling a contract where the profit or loss is given by the difference between the entry price and the closing price of a position.

 - Buying a CFD does not imply owning the underlying asset.